-Ever since I wrote The Grinder PT-Key to Mental Toughness eBook, I have noticed that the majority of people who attempt one of the toughest workouts I have ever created do quite well on pushups tests upon finishing.
-This eBook is modeled after the first month of SEAL training, where pushups are done five days a week in the magnitude of several hundred a day.
-Improvment surprised me - I assumed the workout would border on over-training.
+Ever since I wrote "The Grinder PT-Key to Mental Toughness" eBook, I have noticed that the majority of people who attempt one of the toughest workouts I have created do quite well on push-up tests upon finishing.
+This eBook is modeled after the first month of SEAL training, where push-ups are done five days a week in the magnitude of several hundred a day.
+Improvement surprised me; I assumed the workout would border on overtraining.

 This went against all the physiology I had studied in the past.
-What was meant to give SEAL candidates a taste of SEAL training on paper, turned out to build muscle and increase pushup maximum scores.
+What was meant to give SEAL candidates a taste of SEAL training on paper turned out to build muscle and increase push-up maximum scores.
 Typically, you give the body 48 hours of rest before doing similar resistance exercises or weight training, so the body has time to recover and grow stronger.
-That is why many workout routines offer upper body exercises on Monday-Wednesday-Friday and lower body exercises Tuesday-Thursday.
+That is why many workout routines offer upper-body exercises on Monday-Wednesday-Friday and lower-body exercises Tuesday-Thursday.

 On Odd Days

-Do 200 pushups in as few sets as possible in addition to your regularly scheduled workout of cardio exercises.
-You can still do upper body workouts on these days if you are already on a program.
-This is a supplemental 200 pushups using maximum repetition sets (4 x 50, 8 x 25 ... it's your choice how you get to 200).
+Do 200 push-ups in as few sets as possible in addition to your regularly scheduled workout of cardio exercises.
+You still can do upper-body workouts on these days if you are already on a program.
+This is a supplemental 200 push-ups using maximum repetition sets (4 x 50, 8 x 25 ... it's your choice how you get to 200).

 On Even Days

-If your maximum is under 50 pushups, do 200 a day.
-If your maximum is above 75, do 300 pushups a day.
+If your maximum is under 50 push-ups, do 200 a day.
+If your maximum is above 75, do 300 a day.

-If you are not on a program, you can try to add this with a one of the free running programs to help your PFT running.
-See the "Running Plan for Marathons" article at the Military.com.
+If you are not on a program, you can try to add this with one of the free running programs to help your PFT running.
+See the "Running Plan for Marathons" article at Military.com.

 Want to Learn More About Military Life?

-Whether you're thinking of joining the military, looking for fitness and basic training tips, and keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates, and resources delivered directly to your inbox.
+Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.